madoar/angular-archwizard/README.md

 #### \[defaultStepIndex\]
 Per default the wizard always starts with the first wizard step, after initialisation.
 The same applies for a reset, where the wizard normally resets to the first step.
 Sometimes this needs to be changed.
 If another default wizard step needs to be used, you can set it, by using the `[defaultStepIndex]` input of the wizard component.
-For example, to start the wizard in the second step, `defaultStepIndex="2"` needs to be set.
+For example, to start the wizard in the second step, `[defaultStepIndex]="2"` needs to be set.

+Please be aware, that angular will interpret the given input value as a string if it's not enclosed by `[]`!

 #### \[disableNavigationBar\]
 Sometimes it may be necessary to disable navigation via the navigation bar.
-In such a case you can disable navigation via the navigation bar by setting the input `disableNavigationBar` of the wizard component to `true`.
+In such a case you can disable navigation via the navigation bar by setting the input `[disableNavigationBar]` of the wizard component to `true`.

+After disabling the navigation bar, the user can't use the navigation bar anymore to navigate between steps.
+Disabling the navigation bar doesn't restrict the use of elements (buttons or links) with an `awNextStep`, `awPreviousStep` or `awGoToStep` directive.

 #### Parameter overview
 Possible `<aw-wizard>` parameters: